 The first year of my second child was much more comfortable.
 Much more relaxed and happier.
 Though we didn't stare at her as much.
 I'm sorry that we were so busy and just dragged her around.
 But I do have memories of holding her and realising how brief and beautiful the moments were.

-We had little support.
-Our family is all overseas so it was just Martin and I. We both had wonderful public sector roles where we received good family leave and were able to spend quality time with our baby.
+We both had wonderful public sector roles where we received good family leave and were able to spend quality time with our baby.
 But didn't have breaks.
 Or physical support.

 But I was a voracious reader and sought advice and information from every book in the world on birth and sleep theory, in particular.
 I read articles and academic research on anything that came our way that I wasn't sure of.
 I engaged with social media mother's pages that provided information and a shared experience that was at times comforting and at others, confronting.
 The different, strongly held beliefs of right and wrong could be frustrating.
 We sought support for breastfeeding issues through breastfeeding clinics at public hospitals and eventually a specialist doctor.
 I found support in my son's Mother's Group, organised through Council.

-Before: Travel and be adventurous.
 Once you have kids you'll want to holiday and sit on a beach for years.
 Get your trekking and European adventure travel done pre-children.